-Coach Kali Turner
+Coach Delany Turner

 Keara was a Gatorade Player of the year in the Georgia High School 2016-2017 season.
 This prestigious award recognizes not only on the field achievement, but high academic achievement and proven character off of the field.
 A four year letterman varsity pitcher with unrivaled confidence and Grit, Keara knows what it takes to be mentally tough to dominate on the mound.
 After high school, Keara continued her softball career pitching at the University of Georgia.